Privacy Policy

 1.1 Account Information

-When you create an account using Apple Sign-In, we collect:
+When you create an account using Apple Sign-In or Google Sign-In, we collect:

 - Your email address (or relay address, if you choose to hide it)